gerdm/gerdm.github.io/content/posts/kalman-filter-i/index.md

 Yet, despite its practical success, one might be surprised to learn how many simplifying assumptions are required to derive the Kalman filter from a purely mathematical standpoint.

-I was first introduced to the Kalman filter as a computationally-efficient way to compute the posterior distribution over the latent (state) space given a sequence of measurables.
+I was first introduced to the Kalman filter as a computationally-efficient way to compute the posterior distribution over the latent (state) space given a sequence of observations.
 This is the perspective that I have been studying for a few years now.

 A few months ago, however, I came across the "Kalman filter primer" book by Randall L. Eubank ---